ethanvernon/jobsearchbot/README.md

 # pro tips
-1. Stand on the shoulder's of giants - this bot was created largely with beginner knowledge of HTML + Python after watching 2 tutorials:
+1. Stand on the shoulders of giants - this bot was created largely with beginner knowledge of HTML + Python after watching 2 tutorials:
   a.
 How to build a tiwtter bot: https://www.youtube.com/watch?v=7ovFudqFB0Q&t
   b.
 How to use Google Sheets with Python: https://www.youtube.com/watch?v=cnPlKLEGR7E